For Peer Advisors: Using Grad Planner

 Only Team Leads, Peer Coordinators, and full-time employees have access to do this.

-To override a requisite, select the course and click on View Details.
+To override a requisite, select the course and click on Course Details.

-The View Details page will show you what type of requisite and how it could be fixed without an override.
+The Course Details page will show you what type of requisite it needs and how it could be fixed without an override.

 If the requisite is needed, rearrange the classes in the student's plan to meet the requisite.

-If the requisite is not needed, you can override it by click on the green gear and selecting Override Requisite.
+If the requisite is not needed, you can override it by click on the course and selecting Override Requisite.

 Then the View Details page will indicate that the requisite is met.
 Click on Save to go back to the Grad Plan.